 We have not worked with international volunteers previously, so we are engaged in a learning process about how to best offer our registry outside the United States.
 Part of that learning process is offering the registry in limited countries and then gathering feedback and data about how it is working.
 From there, depending on continued support and resources, we can make improvements and adjustments to the program before offering it more widely.
 Anyone who engages with Pet Partners as a volunteer during the pilot phase must exhibit flexibility and willingness to collaborate.

-There is not an international-specific course or manual at this time, but please refer to the list of key differences available on our international webpage.
+There is not an international-specific course at this time, but please refer to the list of key differences available on our international webpage.
 Our Resource Library, which is available to prospective volunteers once a Volunteer Center account is created, will also contain documentation specific to international volunteers.

 Each country has a limited number of evaluators available (typically 1-4), so it is a good practice to verify if an evaluator is located within a reasonable distance.
 Please visit our online calendar of events and select your country (in the State box).
 You can then review the events in your country to determine a more specific location.

 International teams can receive a score of Pass, Not Ready, or Not Appropriate.
 Not Ready means the team did not pass the evaluation on a particular day but is allowed to try again.

 Passing international teams may occasionally receive a special qualification.
 Team evaluators apply special ratings in situations where the passing team’s behavior and body language suggests certain environments or volunteer situations are the best fit for that particular team.
 Special qualifications are listed below with a single example of the type of team who may receive them.

 Special qualifications should not be confused with qualification ratings, which apply only to U.S. teams.
 Unlike special qualifications, which team evaluators are not required to give as part of a score, qualification ratings (Complex or Predictable) are part of every passing score in the U.S.